Vishnu Purana

 The Vishnu Purana (विष्णुपुराण) is one of the eighteen Mahapuranas, a genre of ancient and medieval texts of Hinduism.
-It is an important Pancharatra text in the Vaishnavism literature corpus.
+It is considered an important Pancharatra text within the Vaishnavism literary corpus.

-The manuscripts of Vishnu Purana have survived into the modern era in many versions.
-More than any other major Purana, the Vishnu Purana presents its contents in Pancalaksana format – Sarga (cosmogony), Pratisarga (cosmology), Vamsa (genealogy of the gods and goddesses, sages, and kings and queens), Manvantara (cosmic cycles), and Vamsanucarita (legends during the times of various kings and queens).
-Some manuscripts of the text are notable for not including sections found in other major Puranas, such as those on Mahatmyas and tour guides on pilgrimage, but some versions include chapters on temples and travel guides to sacred pilgrimage sites.
-The text is also notable as the earliest Purana to have been translated and published in 1840 CE by HH Wilson, based on manuscripts then available, setting the presumptions and premises about what Puranas may have been.
+Manuscripts of the Vishnu Purana have survived into the modern era in many versions.
+More than any other major Purana, the Vishnu Purana presents its contents in the Pancalaksana format which includes: – Sarga (cosmogony), Pratisarga (cosmology), Vamsa (genealogy of the gods and goddesses, sages, and kings and queens), Manvantara (cosmic cycles), and Vamsanucarita (legends during the times of various kings and queens).
+Some manuscripts of the text are notable for omitting sections found in other major Puranas, such as those on mahatmyas and pilgrimage guides.However, other versions include chapters on temples and travel guides to sacred pilgrimage sites.
+The text is also notable as the earliest Purana to have been translated and published (in 1840 CE by HH Wilson), based on manuscripts available at that time.This translation helped shape scholarly assumptions about what Puranas may have been.

-The Vishnu Purana is among the shorter Purana texts, with about 7,000 verses in extant versions.
-It primarily centers around the Hindu god Vishnu and his avataras such as Rama and Krishna, but it praises Brahma and Shiva and says that they are dependent on Vishnu.
-The Purana, states Wilson, is pantheistic and the ideas in it, like other Puranas, are premised on the Vedic beliefs and ideas.
+The Vishnu Purana is among the shorter Purana texts, with approximately 7,000 verses in extant versions.
+It primarily centers around the Hindu deity Vishnu and his avataras such as Rama and Krishna, but it also praises Brahma and Shiva while stating that they are dependent on Vishnu.
+According to Wilson, the Purana is pantheistic, and its ideas, like those of other Puranas, are grounded in Vedic beliefs and concepts.

-Vishnu Purana, like all major Puranas, attributes its author to be sage Vyasa.
-The actual author(s) and date of its composition are unknown and contested.
+Like all major Puranas, the Vishnu Purana attributes its authorship to sage Vyasa.
 Estimates of its composition range from 400 BCE to 900 CE.
-The text was likely composed and rewritten in layers over a period of time, with roots possibly in ancient 1st-millennium BCE texts that have not survived into the modern era.
-The Padma Purana categorizes Vishnu Purana as a Sattva Purana (Purana that represents goodness and purity).
+The text was likely composed and rewritten in layers over time, with possible roots in ancient 1st-millennium BCE texts that have not survived into the modern era.
+The Padma Purana categorizes Vishnu Purana as a Sattva Purana (a Purana representing goodness and purity).